 6. Peach Valley Café

-Peach Valley Cafe on SW 34th St. is the place to go for traditional breakfast and brunch food, such as buttermilk drop biscuits and sausage gravy, eggs benedict, chicken and waffles, omelets and specialty pancakes.
-The café also serves up lunch until 2:30 p.m. every day of the week, or you can stop in for an espresso drink and fresh baked good.
+Peach Valley Cafe on SW 34th St. is the place to go for traditional breakfast and brunch food, such as buttermilk drop biscuits and sausage gravy, eggs benedict, chicken, and waffles, omelets, and specialty pancakes.
+The café also serves up lunch until 2:30 p.m. every day of the week, or you can stop in for an espresso drink and fresh baked goods.
 To top it off, Peach Valley has several dog-friendly outdoor tables.

 8. La Fiesta

 La Fiesta is another Gainesville restaurant with an established reputation after serving authentic Mexican food to the community since 1989.
-The menu includes a variety of classics—including tamales, burritos, fajitas and tacos—as well as numerous vegetarian options, complementary chips and salsa, and sweet treats, such as cheesecake chimichangas and deep-fried ice cream.
+The menu includes a variety of classics—including tamales, burritos, fajitas, and tacos—as well as numerous vegetarian options, complimentary chips and salsa, and sweet treats, such as cheesecake chimichangas and deep-fried ice cream.
 The restaurant includes front and back patios that are both dog-friendly.

-Loosey’s Downtown is known for its tasty, made-from-scratch food and wide selection of local and regional craft brews.
-Locally owned and operated, Loosey’s is also a hub for live music and entertainment in non-COVID times, with events taking place throughout the week.
+Loosey’s is known for its tasty, made-from-scratch food and wide selection of local and regional craft brews.
+Locally owned and operated, Loosey’s is also a hub for live music and entertainment, with events taking place throughout the week.
 The restaurant’s seating includes patio tables, where you are welcome to have your pet.